creold/adobe-scripts/README.md

 ### 📝 License

-All scripts is licensed under the MIT licence.
+All scripts is licensed under the MIT licence
-See the included LICENSE file for more details.
+See the included LICENSE file for more details